 It’s hard to know what lard to use in your pie crust.
 Of course, using the highest quality ingredients is always going to yield a better product.
 Leaf lard is lard made from pork fat and makes a very delicious pie crust.
 However, it can be hard to find this product.
 This is what we used during Kate’s class.

-Crisco is vegetable-based shortening that you can get at the grocery store.
+Crisco is a vegetable-based shortening that you can get at the grocery store.
 It has a high melting point which creates a flaky

 The verdict… leaf lard is better, but Crisco works too.
 Maybe try the leaf lard as an experiment and see if you like it!
 You can order from farmers and actually a few decent brands on Amazon.